Special Report: Fidelity puts 6 million savers on risky path to retirement

 Plan sponsors dumping Freedom Funds more recently include a host of college retirement systems that shifted money in 2017 to target-date funds offered by Vanguard, according to announcements by the plans.
 They included Central Florida University, Dartmouth College, Duke University, Santa Clara University and the University of Virginia Physicians Group Retirement Plan.

-El Camino Hospital in Silicon Valley replaced Freedom Funds with T. Rowe Price’s target date offering in 2015, citing historic underperformance and the new“attempt to time global markets,” according to a February 2015 investment committee meeting report.
+El Camino Hospital in Silicon Valley replaced Freedom Funds with T. Rowe Price’s target date offering in 2015, citing historic underperformance and the new “attempt to time global markets,” according to a February 2015 investment committee meeting report.

 “Fidelity has made a lot of changes all at once,” said Scott Cameron, chief investment officer at retirement consultant Multnomah Group, which advised El Camino Hospital on the change.
 “It does cause clients to pause.”

 It’s not the first time Fidelity has been criticized for strategy changes that unsettled investors and analysts.
-When Morningstar looked at Fidelity’s changes in the allocation of stocks between 1996 and 2010, they described them as“shocking” and “seemingly chaotic,” according to a 2011 Morningstar report on the target-date fund industry.
+When Morningstar looked at Fidelity’s changes in the allocation of stocks between 1996 and 2010, they described them as “shocking” and “seemingly chaotic,” according to a 2011 Morningstar report on the target-date fund industry.

-Fidelity said its new market-timing strategy, which it calls“active asset allocation,” can capitalize on finding underpriced assets over a 1-to-5 year time horizon.
+Fidelity said its new market-timing strategy, which it calls “active asset allocation,” can capitalize on finding underpriced assets over a 1-to-5 year time horizon.
 Since 2014, Freedom Fund portfolio managers have had discretion to adjust allocations in major asset classes by up to 10 percentage points in either direction.

-Loporchio said that the investment management for a target-date fund“should be flexible and adaptable, to evolve and respond to changes in both the capital markets and investor needs.”
+Loporchio said that the investment management for a target-date fund “should be flexible and adaptable, to evolve and respond to changes in both the capital markets and investor needs.”

-Fidelity has historically frowned on market-timing strategies in retirement funds, saying they had a“low probability of repeated success,” according to a 2009 presentation Fidelity gave to the Vermont state and municipal retirement system.
+Fidelity has historically frowned on market-timing strategies in retirement funds, saying they had a “low probability of repeated success,” according to a 2009 presentation Fidelity gave to the Vermont state and municipal retirement system.
 Reuters obtained the slide deck through a public records request.

 Instead, Fidelity restricted Freedom Fund managers to pre-determined asset allocation formulas, with specified percentages of stocks, bonds or other assets.